-As you reshape your approach to social content, remember to keep community at the forefront of your marketing efforts.
+As you reshape your approach to social content, remember to keep the community at the forefront of your marketing efforts.
 Nobody wants to follow an account that posts robotically about making sales — they want to be a part of a community.

 2. Market Community-First With User-Generated Content (UGC)

-Building brand community on social media starts with humanizing the content you share online.
-One of the best ways to avoid appearing overly salesy with your social content is by sharing UGC from your existing customers.
+Building a brand community on social media starts with humanizing the content you share online.
+One of the best ways to avoid appearing overly salesy with your social content is by sharing UGC with your existing customers.
 This media created by fans brings an element of social proof to your marketing and contextualizes your product by showing it in action.

 Farrow & Ball inspires its followers by sharing photos from its community featuring the brand’s paint.
-A post like this requires minimal effort on the brand side, as the team sources content from its own followers.
+A post like this requires minimal effort on the brand side, as the team sources content from its followers.

 3. Delete Duplicate or Inactive Accounts

 If you are serious about bouncing back from the dead, you’ll need to perform an audit to locate all the social media accounts linked to your brand.
-While this may seem like the easiest task in the world, you’ll be surprised how many inactive accounts you may have created on a whim to keep up with the trends.
+While this may seem like the most straightforward task in the world, you’ll be surprised how many inactive accounts you may have created on a whim to keep up with the trends.

 It is also advisable to take stock of the number of social media platforms where you are located.
 Ask yourself why you are using this platform, what goals you wish to achieve, and whether your target customers are active.
-If you don’t find a compelling reason to maintain the account because the platform is not aligned to your goals and the target market is elsewhere, delete it and spend your efforts elsewhere.
+If you don’t find a compelling reason to maintain the account because the platform is not aligned with your goals and the target market is elsewhere, delete it and spend your efforts elsewhere.

 4. Use Influencers to Create Buzz Around Your Social Revival

-Everlane uses influencers like @kc_doubletake, giving them unique affiliate discount codes to incentivize their own followers to shop with the brand and check out its social profiles.
+Everlane uses influencers like @kc_doubletake, giving them unique affiliate discount codes to incentivize their followers to shop with the brand and check out its social profiles.